VALAWAI/C1_nit_protocol_manager/README.md

 Environment variables can be configured by creating a `.env` file (see [Docker Compose documentation](https://docs.docker.com/compose/environment-variables/env-file/)).
 Define variables in the `.env` file using the format `VARIABLE_NAME=value`.
 For example:

-On the file [docker-compose.yml](docker-compose.yml), you can see how the docker image of this component can be deployed on a valawai environment.
-On this file are defined the profiles **mov** and **mail**.
-The first one is to launch the [Master Of Valawai (MOV)](https://github.com/VALAWAI/MOV) and the second one is to start a [mocked e-mail server](https://github.com/dbck/docker-mailtrap).
-You can use the next command to start this component with the MOV and the mail server.

 ```
 MQ_HOST=rabbitmq.valawai.eu